AriFordsham/GHCWiki/type-functions.md

  * In instances, the type indexes of a type declaration must be identical to the corresponding class parameters (i.e., those that share the same variable name in the class declaration).
 And all arguments that where not connected to a class parameter in the family declaration must be variables; i.e., cannot be used as type indexes.
  * In an export and import list we currently cannot explicitly list ATs in brackets after the class name (as all upper case names in such brackets are read as data constructors, not type constructors).
  * Instances of indexed data and new types may not overlap (as such instances correspond to indeterminate type functions).
 Type equations may only overlap if the equations coincide at critical pairs.
 (Rational: We cannot be more lazy about checking overlap, as we otherwise cannot guarantee that we generate an F,,C,, program that fulfils the formal consistency criterion.)
+ * To enable indexed type families, the switch `-findexed-types` needs to be used (which is implied by `-fglasgow-exts`).

 Restrictions:
- * We currently don't allow associated GADTs.
+ * We currently don't allow indexed GADTs.
 I cannot see any fundamental problem in supporting them, but I want to keep it simple for the moment.
 (When allowing this, a constructor signature in an associated GADT can of course only refine the instantiation of the type arguments specific to the instance in which the constructor is defined.)

 == Terminology ==